classiebit/anofie-pro-docs/resources/docs/1.0/questions.md

 <br>

 You can ask questions from the world around you.
-You can `Add Questions` on the `Messages page`.
+You can `Add Questions` on the `Messages page` and can see all your questions in the `Questions` tab.

 ---